LuckyJimJD/ProfessionalResponsibility/assets/outlines/Confidentiality.md

 - Communication by the client (or client’s agent) to the lawyer (or lawyer’s agent)
     - Does not apply to information obtained from third parties or public sources
+    - Does not apply to client's knowledge about the information communicated
+      - Example: Lawyer represents Client in a auto collision suit.
+Client tells Lawyer, "I ran the red light."
+At trial, if Client is asked, "Did you tell Lawyer you ran the red light?", the privilege applies.
+But Client is asked, "Did you run the red light?", the privilege does not apply.
+      - In other words, client may not shield otherwise admissible information merely by communicating that information to the lawyer.
 - For purposes of seeking legal advice
     - Does not apply to business or personal advice of a non-legal nature